Food Safety

 In June 2025, an expert panel was convened to discuss the nutrition, regulatory and safety oversight, and marketing of infant formula in support of the U.S. Food and Drug Administration’s (FDA’s) “Operation Stork Speed” initiative.
 A series of manuscripts summarizing the panel’s conclusions and recommendations were recently published in Advances in Nutrition.

 Part 2 of the manuscript series focuses on regulatory and safety considerations.
-It underscores the need for streamlined FDA approval processes for infant formulas, enhanced transparency in ingredient safety through “generally recognized as safe” (GRAS) determinations and food additive petitions, and stronger protections and guidelines on the presence of pathogens and environmental contaminants (e.g., heavy metals).
+It underscores the need for streamlined FDA approval processes for infant formulas, enhanced transparency in ingredient safety through “generally recognized as safe” (GRAS) determinations and food additive petitions, and stronger protections against the presence of environmental contaminants (e.g., heavy metals).
+Microbiological safety was briefly mentioned, although the panel did not call for any specific actions to improve FDA oversight in this area.

 Factors Restricting Number of Formula Products in U.S. Market